Best Places to Visit in Egypt: Top Destinations Guide

 8. Dahshur

-Dahshur, a small village located south of Cairo, is home to a collection of lesser-known pyramids that offer a refreshing change from the crowded attractions of Giza complex or Saqqara.
+Dahshur, a small village located south of Cairo, is home to a collection of lesser-known pyramids that are among the best places to see in Egypt, offering a refreshing change from the crowded attractions of the Giza complex or Saqqara.
 Unlike those popular sites, Dahshur doesn't usually have long queues of tourists, and it was only open to the public after 1996 because it had been a restricted military zone.

 The main highlights of Dahshur are the uniquely shaped Bent Pyramid and the Red Pyramid, both constructed during the reign of Pharaoh Sneferu (2613-2589 BC).
 The Red Pyramid, also known as the North Pyramid, the world's first true smooth-sided pyramid.